 Climate change and environmental degradation has become a primary and existential threat to Europe and the world.
 To overcome these challenges, a new growth strategy is needed to transform the EU into a modern, resource-efficient and competitive economy.
 As a country seriously affected by climate change, Cyprus’ R&D landscape has taken a strong approach in finding solutions and introducing cutting-edge monitoring systems to gather vital data.

-Thanks to €15 million in Horizon 2020 funding, one of Cyprus’ top-tier institutions for research and development, the Cyprus Institute (CyI), has expanded its vital work monitoring atmospheric pollution as an indicator of regional climate change and established the Centre of Excellence for Eastern Mediterranean and Middle East Climate and Atmosphere Research Centre (EMME-CARE).
+Thanks to €15 million in Horizon 2020 funding, one of Cyprus’ top-tier institutions for research and development, the Cyprus Institute (CyI), expanded its vital work monitoring atmospheric pollution as an indicator of regional climate change and established the Centre of Excellence for Eastern Mediterranean and Middle East Climate and Atmosphere Research Centre (EMME-CARE).
 The EMME region has long been recognised as an area subject to rapid environmental change and increasing demand for dwindling resources such as water.
 The rate of temperature change in summer in the EMME for example, is more than twice the global average.
 Through continuous comprehensive measuring of levels of airborne atmospheric pollution, along with advanced computer modelling, the research centre is building up a unique database to develop a portfolio of regional-specific strategies for climate change mitigation.
-In time, the research will reduce dependency on know-how that has generally not been devised for the region’s particular needs.
 Meanwhile, the Institute’s Energy, Environment and Water Research Center (EEWRC) has carried out well-documented work on the development of solar power and on monitoring climate change.

 The CyI is a key player in developing Cyprus as a key R&D hub in the East Med with over 1,000 partnerships with prominent universities and institutes in over 65 countries, and more than 50 MoUs with major partners around the world.
 Some of the more notable partnerships are with the Massachusetts Institute of Technology (MIT), the University of Illinois at Urbana- Champaign (UIUC), the Centre de Recherche et de Restauration des Musées de France and the Max Planck Society.